May – June 2009

 Starting from 2001, our association apollonia, european art exchanges has set up an important project presenting european video art.
 It is called “Projected Visions“.

 Within the framework of the event “Windows upon Oceans.
-Berlin Wall 20 years after”, it seemed important to us to show some works from our vast collection, those directly linked to the chosen thematic: questions of borders, of Europe, of identity, of the otherness of the artist, of the cliché “Eastern European artist” will be raised through these videos:
+Berlin Wall 20 years after“, it seemed important to us to show some works from our vast collection, those directly linked to the chosen thematic: questions of borders, of Europe, of identity, of the otherness of the artist, of the cliché “Eastern European artist” was raised through these videos:

 • Ruth Bianco (Malta) Maryan & Rahma